 So, a premium blend, drawing on malt’s credentials, with a story: something, then, for absolutely everyone.
 Everything about the Shackleton Blended Malt is a highly considered release, building upon the success and the heritage of the previous editions, which were more simply about recreating the past.
 Anyway, if you’d like to know more about the Shackleton whisky story, take a read of my previous post.
 (It is actually rather interesting.)

 This whisky is absolutely representative of the modern industry.
 And you know what?
-It’s only £40 too, which is a very fair price I believe for a 1 litre bottle of whisky.
+It’s only £34.90 from Master of Malt too, which is a very fair price I believe for a 1 litre bottle of whisky.
 This will be available at travel retail, one of the most important sales ‘territories’.
 The vatting is composed of Highland single malts, which have then been married in a combination of ex-bourbon American white oak barrels and Spanish Sherry butts.
 (No details of the distilleries or the ages of the whiskies involved.)

 Shackleton Blended Malt Scotch Whisky Review

 On the nose: now that’s really quite lovely.
 An oily, earthy undertone; malted barley, fresh and yeasty.
 Lemon curd and toffee.
 Baked apples, cinnamon and golden syrup begin to show.
 Then this lightly peated note returns – pleasant.

 In the mouth: it echoes the nose closely: malty, with baked apples, cinnamon.
 Digestive biscuits.
 Some grapefruit acidity; and that barley-driven note mingles with light peat; and then gives way to vanilla and pears, and creamy buttermilk.
 Layers of honey follow, with gentle spices and a nice herbal note.
 The peat drifts about wonderfully – not dominating, just underscoring that malty core.